bright/new-www/content/jobs/senior-android-developer.md

 ---
 ## about the role

-We are looking for **a skilled Senior Android Developer** whose main goal will be to build and enhance innovative mobile application for one of our main clients from Israel and the UK. **[The application is an intelligent point-of-sale created for the world’s top food ordering company - JustEat.](https://www.justeatpos.co.uk/)**
+We are looking for **a skilled Senior Android Developer** whose main goal will be to build and enhance innovative mobile application

-The Android team involves now **seven talented and experienced Android developers as well as two QA engineers** who take care of keeping the high quality of the code and the app itself.
+The project team involves now **seven talented and experienced developers as well as one QA enginees** who take care of keeping the high quality of the code and the app itself.

 ## your responsibilities 🧑🏻‍💻👩🏻‍💻